 In the filing referenced in Section 5.14.1.2.2.4.11 below, the ISO will: (i) identify the methodologies and inputs used for determining the ICAP Demand Curves for the four Capability Years covered by the periodic review; and (ii) propose the ICAP Demand Curves for the first Capability Year covered by the periodic review.
-For the subsequent three Capability Years covered by the periodic review, the ISO will establish the ICAP Demand Curves for each such Capability Year by updating the following factors in advance of each such subsequent Capability Year: (i) the peaking plant gross cost in accordance with Section 5.14.1.2.2.1; (ii) the net Energy and Ancillary Services revenue offset in accordance with Section 5.14.1.2.2.2; (iii) the seasonal amount of capacity available in ICAP Spot Market Auctions in accordance with Section 5.14.1.2.2.3; and (iv) beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year, the percentage of reliability risk expected in each Capability Period as described above.
+For the subsequent three Capability Years covered by the periodic review, the ISO will establish the ICAP Demand Curves for each such Capability Year by updating the following factors in advance of each such subsequent Capability Year: (i) the peaking plant gross cost in accordance with Section 5.14.1.2.2.1; (ii) the net Energy and Ancillary Services revenue offset in accordance with Section 5.14.1.2.2.2; (iii) for the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the seasonal amount of capacity available in ICAP Spot Market Auctions in accordance with Section 5.14.1.2.2.3; (iv) the percentage of reliability risk expected in each Capability Period as described above; (v) starting with the ICAP Demand Curves applicable for the 2027-2028 Capability Year, the zero crossing point of each ICAP Demand Curve applicable for the Winter Capability Period of a given Capability Year; and (vi) starting with the ICAP Demand Curves applicable for the 2027-2028 Capability Year, the prescribed level of excess for each Capability Period of a given Capability Year.
 The ISO will post the updated ICAP Demand Curves for each subsequent Capability Year covered by the periodic review on or before November 30th of the calendar year immediately preceding the calendar year that includes the start of the Capability Year for which the updated ICAP Demand Curves will apply.

 5.14.1.2.2.1 Annual Updates for Peaking Plant Gross Cost